Trusted WordPress tutorials, when you need them most.

 How to Disable Google Fonts on Your WordPress Website

-In this article, we’ll show you how to disable Google Fonts on your WordPress website.
+In this guide, we’ll show you 2 simple methods to disable Google Fonts on your WordPress website, whether you want to use system fonts instead or host your typography locally.

 How to Disable Google Fonts on Your WordPress Website